 Gregory J. Brod

-Mr. Brod, a member of the San Francisco Trial Lawyers Association, the American Bar Association (ABA), the Sonoma County Bar Association, and the Consumer Attorneys of California, developed his skills at Belli & McLean, carrying on the tradition of the great Melvin B. Belli (1907-1996), prior to forming the Brod Law Firm's San Francisco office, and later, Willoughby Brod, LLP.
+Mr. Brod, a member of the San Francisco Trial Lawyers Association, the American Bar Association (ABA), the Sonoma County Bar Association, and the Consumer Attorneys of California, developed his skills at Belli & McLean, carrying on the tradition of the great Melvin B. Belli (1907-1996), prior to forming the Brod Law Firm's San Francisco office, and later, the Brod Law Firm.
 Gregory Brod has argued and tried cases across the State of California involving serious personal injuries and wrongful death, legal malpractice, oil and gas, and business disputes, and has obtained many millions of dollars on behalf of his clients who have been injured or wronged.
 In defense cases and advisory matters, Mr. Brod has helped his business clients save many millions of dollars.

 Greg Brod has been published in areas including legal malpractice, tenant habitability, as well as general torts and negligence.
 Mr. Brod has hosted continuing legal education seminars on topics including attorney's fees, and is regularly interviewed by Bay Area television news stations and the San Francisco Chronicle regarding various legal matters.
 Mr. Brod is a former Certified Contract Advisor with the National Football League Players Association ("NFLPA").
 Greg Brod is the Executive Director of Project Angel Hair, a not for profit organization that supports breast cancer patients.